April 13, 2026

 High-cost localities and CONUS rules

-For fiscal year 2025, the GSA identifies 296 non-standard areas with higher per diem rates than the standard rate, including IRS high-cost localities such as New York and San Francisco.
+For fiscal year 2025, the GSA identifies about 300 non-standard areas with higher per diem rates than the standard rate, including IRS high-cost localities such as New York and San Francisco.
 These are places where lodging and meal prices are higher than the national average, although those prices can fluctuate seasonally.

 Identifying high-cost cities

 They adjust some per diem rates seasonally.
-For example, the lodging rate for Boston varies from $209 in December of 2024 to $349 in September 2025 as tourism and business travel demand increase over the calendar year.
+For example, the lodging rate for Boston varies from $209 in January of 2025 to $349 in September 2025 as tourism and business travel demand increase over the calendar year.

 Standard vs. high-low method